buriihenry/Restaurant-Review-Sentimental-Analysis/Readme.md

-ML project for restaurant review served with Streamlit
+ML project for restaurant review served with Streamlit.

+Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+In just a few minutes you can build and deploy powerful data apps - so let's get started!

 ### Requirements
 You must have Pandas, NLTK Tools and Streamlit installed.